-Their popularity — highlighted by the number of sites and services impacted by the outage — has soared.
-I’d go so far as to say that cloud-service platforms have helped the internet grow in ways it simply would not have otherwise.
+Their popularity — highlighted by the number of sites and services that can be impacted by an outage — has soared.
+I’d say that cloud-service platforms have helped the internet grow in ways it simply would not have otherwise.

-Service providers — any service provider, “cloud” or otherwise – might have problems from time to time.
-The real measure is how the problems are dealt with, and what lessons are learned from the experience – both for providers and for their customers.
+Service providers — any service provider, cloud or otherwise — has problems from time to time.
+The real measure is how they deal with the problems and what they learn from the experience for both providers and their customers.

 Update: Human Error

-The day after the outage Amazon posted a nicely detailed report of what happened, and what steps they’re taking as a result.
-The bottom line?
+The day after the outage spurring the original version of this article, Amazon posted a nicely detailed report of what happened and what steps they took as a result.

 Human error.
-In fact, something that might feel a little too close to home: a mistyped command that deleted more than was intended.
+In fact, something that might feel a little too close to home: a mistyped command deleting more than intended.
+Whoops.

 Amazon’s response stands as a good example of transparency and responsibility.
 Errors and failures happen.
-What matters as much or more is the response.
+What matters more is the response.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.